 The browser will now boot to Safe Mode.
 If you can access the websites in this mode, the issue was related to third-party extensions.

 So close the Safe Mode and boot to the normal mode.
-Then go to the About add-ons page and disable all the extensions.
+Then go to the about:addons page and disable all the extensions.

-Disable DNS Prefetching
+Method 4: Disable DNS Prefetching

-A DNS Prefetch automatically picks up the resources related to the DNS lookup that the browser might ask for.
-So when the browser makes such a request, the DNS lookup would already have occurred.
+A DNS Prefetch automatically picks up the resources related to the DNS the browser might ask for.
+So, when the browser makes such a request, the DNS already has information.
+As a result, the browser loads that site a few seconds faster.

-As a result, the browser would load that site a few seconds faster.
 However, in some instances, this prefetch technique could break websites or incorrect loading configurations.
-Hence it would be best to consider disabling this feature and then checking out the results.
-Here are the steps to disable the DNS prefetching:
+Hence, we should consider turning off this feature and checking the results.

 - Launch Mozilla Firefox and go to its about:config page in the address bar.